splewis/csgo-multi-1v1/README.md

 ### Plugin modules
 Sometimes it's easier to add something in a seperate plugin than add more convars, thus some features may be in support plugins.
 These are all optional.

-- **multi1v1_sprweight**: provides a weight function used by my [smart-player-reports](https://github.com/splewis/smart-player-reports) plugin
 - **multi1v1_online_stats_viewer**: adds the !stats and related commands that open up a stats webpage in a MOTD panel

-These plugins, and any other ideas you have, are relatively simple and are easy to contribute to.
-Feel free to implement one and send a pull request.

 ### Download